- % Daily Value*

-5. Remove one of the dough circles from the refrigerator, unwrap it, place it on the floured work surface and flour the top of the dough lightly.
+5. Remove one of the dough circles from the refrigerator, unwrap it, place it on the floured work surface and sprinkle flour on top of the dough.

-6. Roll out the dough into a rectangle that measures around 9 by 12 inches.
-The dough should be about 1/8 inch thick.
+6. Roll out the dough into a rectangle that measures close to 9 x 12 inches.
+The dough should be about ⅛-inch thick.

-7. Using a knife or a pastry wheel, trim off the edges and cut the dough into 3-by-2-inch rectangles, saving the trimmings.
+7. Using a knife or a pastry wheel, trim off the edges and cut the dough into 3 x 2 inch rectangles, saving the trimmings.